datamol-io/graphium/docs/datasets.md

-# GOLI Datasets
+# Graphium Datasets

-GOLI datasets are hosted at on Google Cloud Storage at `gs://graphium-public/datasets`.
-GOLI provides a convenient utility functions to list and download those datasets:
+Graphium datasets are hosted at on Google Cloud Storage at `gs://graphium-public/datasets`.
+Graphium provides a convenient utility functions to list and download those datasets:

 ```python
 import graphium